cmhainje/lbc/README.md

 pip install -e .
 ```

-Now, you should have access to `lbc` (for our models) and any dependences needed
+Now, you should have access to the package `lbc` (for our models) and any
-to run any script or notebook.
-If using Poetry, note that you must use
+dependences needed to run any script or notebook.
+If using Poetry, note that
-`poetry run python scripts/...` to run a script or register your Poetry venv as
+you must use `poetry run python scripts/...` to run a script or register your
-a Jupyter kernel with your local Jupyter installation.
+Poetry venv as a Jupyter kernel with your local Jupyter installation.

+Also, if you want to use Jax with a GPU, re-install it after installing `lbc`.
+To serve the lowest common denominator (my MacBook), Poetry is configured to
+install Jax with only CPU support.